cornelmumamia/KiCAD_Themes/README.md

 Installation:
 ----

-Copy any .json file into your KiCAD colours directory:
+Close KiCAD if it's open, then copy any .json file into your KiCAD colours directory:

 - Linux: ~/.config/kicad/<version>/colors/
 - Windows: %APPDATA%\kicad\<version>\colors\
 - macOS: ~/Library/Preferences/kicad/<version>/colors/

-Then select the theme under Preferences → Preferences → Schematic Editor → Colors.
+Then select the theme under Preferences → Preferences → Schematic Editor → Colors

 Themes were all tested on KiCAD 9.0.8 and 10.0